axsuul/dotfiles-archived/README.md

 `vim` uses the [solarized](https://github.com/altercation/solarized) color scheme.
 Please refer to their instructions are getting it to properly display in your terminal of choice.

 # Chef
-There's a chef cookbook that exists in getting these dotfiles to the right mouths.
-[It's right here if you have the appetite for it.](https://github.com/axsuul/cookbook-dotfiles)
+There's a [http://chef.io](Chef) cookbook that exists in getting these dotfiles setup in a jiffy.
+[You can find it right here!](https://github.com/axsuul/cookbook-dotfiles)